 Namaste!
 Welcome to the YogaSphere website.

 YogaSphere (originally “Enageist Yoga”) was established in Port Stephens in 2004 after I moved from Sydney to Port Stephens a year or so after the birth of my son.
-I am proud to say that YogaSphere is the longest running, dedicated yoga business in The Bay and I am now one of Australia’s most experienced and qualified yoga teachers, having committed to yoga study and practice in 1997.
+I am proud to say that YogaSphere is the longest running, dedicated yoga business in The Bay and I am now one of Australia’s most experienced yoga teachers, having committed to yoga study and practice in 1997.
 Once upon a time, classes were taught from local community halls in the area, but a few years ago, we fitted out a gorgeous home studio, located close to the beach and surrounding bushland at 18 Melaleuca Drive, One Mile.
 It has a beautiful and peaceful outlook – but yet is only around six minutes drive from Nelson Bay, Salamander Shopping Centre and Anna Bay.
 Scroll down for testimonials.

 What’s Different about YogaSphere?